 Dean Forest Railway

-A very popular place for steam rail enthusiasts and the public in general.
+A very popular place for steam rail enthusiasts and the public.
 You can enjoy a few train trips on old trains on their branch line through the Forest of Dean.
 The Dean Forest Railway also has a museum of all things rail and a few nice places to eat and drink on the way.

-This is a popular place in the Forest of Dean where you can go for a great adventure.
+This is a popular place in the Forest of Dean where you can go for a splendid adventure.
 The GoApe site is very popular with families looking for something more active to do.

 Dean Heritage Centre